gwannon/ideasRoleras/Point-n-click/01CreateYourCharacter.md

 ### 1. Step - Defining Your Adventure Game

 The first thing is to choose which Adventure Game (AG) your character comes from.
 The AG where your character was originated determines their abilities.
-Being a character from "The Dig" is not the same as being one from "Maniac Mansion."
+Being a character from «The Dig» is not the same as being one from «Maniac Mansion».

 When defining which AG your character come from, the first step is to give your AG a title and **choose the video resolution** in which it was developed.
 Your resolution determines the initial pixels of your character.
 Your pixel count is important because it allows you to do special things within the GA.